core-wg/href/draft-ietf-core-href.md

 [^status]: (This "cref" paragraph will be removed by the RFC
     editor:)\\
-    The present pull request revision is intended as additional input input for IESG evaluation (2025-10-09 telechat), exploring a way to integrate the two URI scheme registries created by RFC 7595 and by this document (issue #140).\\
+    The present revision `-26` is taking on the results from the 2025-10-09 IESG telechat (issue #140), by integrating the CRI scheme number column into the URI scheme registry created by RFC 7595 and keeping the URI-Scheme registration process essentially unchanged from the point of view of a registrant that does not have any special requirements on the CRI scheme number assigned.\\
-    It presents an alternative solution so that can be discussed in detail, not a consensus that this is a better solution than the one in the WG document.
+    Also, the cri'' application-extension syntax has been moved to draft-ietf-cbor-edn-literals, which is currently lagging behind in the approval process.

 --- middle